Smitkhobragade/DSA/README.md

 # DSA ( DATA STRUCTURES AND ALGORITHMS )

-This repository contains my implementation of various data structures and algorithms in different programming languages.
+This repository contains my implementation of various data structures and algorithms .
 These implementations are meant for educational purposes and are not necessarily the most efficient or optimal versions.

 - Note : This REPO only contatins implementation in C - Objective.